-An accomplished rider from Narrandera, New South Wales, Emilie Roach competed at agricultural shows and equestrian events across New South Wales, Victoria and Queensland during four decades of competition, from 1910 to 1955 when she retired.
+An accomplished rider from Narrandera, New South Wales, Emilie Roach competed at agricultural shows and equestrian events across New South Wales, Victoria and Queensland during 4 decades of competition, from 1910 to her retirement in 1955.

 Roach's family were strong supporters of the Narrandera Show, and Emilie entered her first show-ring competition there at the age of 10.

 In 1914 Roach competed as a novice in the hurdles contest at the Sydney Royal Show.
 She continued to compete there every year until her retirement.
 She was highly respected and, according to family friend Alan Chittick, ‘always immaculately dressed, and with the same immaculate manners, whether winning or losing’.

 In 1925 Roach married Jack Burton, who made several record-breaking drives in motor vehicles across Australia during the 1910s and 1920s.
 The couple lived in Sydney for many years and travelled from there, often by train, to agricultural shows across eastern Australia.

 During the early 20th century, show-ring jumping contests emerged as a feature of agricultural shows across Australia.

 Owners and trainers developed teams of jumpers, and hired a stable of riders, travelling through the season to compete across hunting courses, hurdles, high jumps and water jumps.

 Jumping contests reached the height of their popularity during the 1920s and 30s, as increased prize money enabled owners and riders to earn a living from the sport.

 Alan Chittick, in his book High Wide and Handsome, stated that 'the show-ring jumpers had a tremendous public following, mainly because the stars of the sport went to the public and appeared in every little town in eastern Australia as they travelled the show circuit'.